ekaf/wordnet-prolog/README.md

 Some missing links were added, in order to enforce full symmetry of the symmetric relations.
-Also, this version avoids duplicates, and contains only unique clauses:
+Also, this version avoids duplicates, and contains only unique facts:

 - wn_ant.pl: 7988
 - wn_at.pl: 1278